 FTB wants to know where you will get that money to pay for your Offer In Compromise.
 Put your description in the bottom text box for this section if it is not a loan or gift.
 You can say something like “bank account” or “earned wages.”

 On the check box select what you want them to do if the FTB rejects your Offer In Compromise.
 They do not ask for money right away.
 They will ask for it prior to final acceptance.
-For this reason most people are going to want to check Return the offer funds.
+For this reason, most people are going to want to check to Return the offer funds.

 Section 9 – Offer Amount

 List the total amount you owe.
 You (or your tax attorney) can get this total by calling the FTB.
 List all the years for which you owe.
 While the IRS will automatically make you include all years and send you an amended Offer if you miss something, the FTB will not.
 It is very important to include all years here.
 Enter the lump sum you are offering.
 If you have no income or assets, offer $100-500.
 The FTB may come back with a higher figure, but I say start low go higher.
 I have only seen it go the other way once.
 A very nice agent let one of our clients who was taking care of disabled children not pay anything towards the settlement and forgave the debt completely when we had offered $100.